Finding Pleasure in Puglia

 Falco Nero Salice Salentino Riserva Red Blend 2019

 Rife with balsamic, licorice and marine.
 Rustic but integrated tannic structure.
 Spicy and tart.
-So good with a long lunch. — 6 months ago
+So good with a long lunch. — a year ago

 Serge, Daniel P. and 5 others liked this